raspberrypilearning/Funny-Face-Follower/en/step_3.md

 ## Make a Mask

-For the next part, we're going to make individual sprites that will anchor to our eyes and nose to make a crazy cartoon face!
+For the next part, we're going to make individual sprites that will anchor to our eyes and nose to make a crazy cartoon face that follows yours around the screen!

 --- task ---
 Go into the **Costumes** tab for your current sprite and click the little paintbrush to create a new costume in the **Paint editor**.